 for i = 1 to 1000:

-CT[i] = AES-CTR-Encrypt(Key, PT) PT = CT[i]
+CT[i] = AES-ECB-Encrypt(Key, PT) PT = CT[i]

 The ciphertext computed in the 1000th iteration is the result for that trial.
 This result shall be compared to the result of running 1000 iterations with the same values using a known good implementation.
+The evaluator shall perform this test using each selected keysize.

 There is no need to test the decryption engine.